aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-textbox/applying-text-alignment-to-partial-text-inside-the-textbox/_index.md

             // Load source workbook from the selected file const sourceWb = new Workbook(new Uint8Array(arrayBuffer));

-            // Access the target textbox whose text is to be aligned const sourceTextBox = sourceWb.worksheets.get(0).shapes.get(0);
+            // Access the source TextBox whose text is to be aligned const sourceTextBox = sourceWb.worksheets.get(0).shapes.get(0);

-            // Create an object of the target workbook const destWb = new Workbook();
+            // Create an object of the destination workbook const destWb = new Workbook();

             // Access the first worksheet from the collection const _sheet = destWb.worksheets.get(0);

-            // Create new textbox
+            // Create a new TextBox
             const _textBox = _sheet.shapes.addShape(MsoDrawingType.TextBox, 1, 0, 1, 0, 200, 200);

-            // Use Html string from a template file textbox _textBox.htmlText = sourceTextBox.htmlText;
+            // Use the HTML string from a template file's TextBox _textBox.htmlText = sourceTextBox.htmlText;

-            // Save the workbook and provide download link const outputData = destWb.save(SaveFormat.Xlsx);
+            // Save the workbook and provide a download link const outputData = destWb.save(SaveFormat.Xlsx);
             const blob = new Blob([outputData]);
             const downloadLink = document.getElementById('downloadLink');